-Through its DanceReach programs, BalletMet has taken a leadership role in collaborative arts education efforts to educate and inspire for today’s young people who are the leaders of our future.
-DanceReach's broad purposes are to positively affect the lives of school-age young people in order to make teaching and learning more effective, and to make available to a wide population the opportunity to learn about dance as a viable subject for lifelong learning and personal growth.
+Through its DanceReach programs, BalletMet has taken a leadership role in collaborative arts education efforts to educate and inspire the leaders of the future.
+DanceReach strives to positively affect the lives of school-age youth to make teaching and learning more effective and to provide a wide population with the opportunity to learn about dance as a viable subject for lifelong learning and personal growth.
 As the need and demand for arts education programs and services has increased, schools have been forced to reduce and or eliminate programs due to funding challenges.
 BalletMet is working with our partners to maintain these valuable services.

 BalletMet’s Education Goals

 Providing the highest quality instruction has always been at the forefront of BalletMet’s focus.
-Instructors use five criteria when teaching to make sure students are learning at their full potential:
+Instructors use five criteria when teaching to ensure that students are learning at their full potential:

 BalletMet’s Arts Education Academic Standards

-Dance-in-Schools programs focus on cognitive, physical and social-emotional development.
+BallMet’s Dance-in-Schools program focus on cognitive, physical and social-emotional development.
 Ohio has adopted new Common Core Standards, emphasizing better preparation of students for post-secondary instruction and the workplace.
-Dance-in-Schools incorporate 21st century learning standards and the development of skill sets such as:
+Dance-in-Schools incorporates 21st century learning standards and the development of skills such as: